DmitrijP/MyTinySpringBootFramework/readme.md

 # My tiny spring boot like framework

+## Introduction

+This project demonstrates the step-by-step development of a **minimalistic Spring Boot–like framework** in Java.
+The goal is to illustrate the core concepts of modern frameworks such as **annotations, dependency injection, configuration management**, and **controller handling** through a simplified implementation.

+The documentation follows the structure of the [YouTube tutorial series](https://www.youtube.com/playlist?list=PLtFURTtAiZIk0z36rk88G8L4nN9xFDc8S) and guides you through each stage of the process:

+* Creating a startup annotation and application entry point
+* Loading and using configuration files
+* Building a dependency container for beans
+* Automatically injecting properties into services
+* Scanning for annotated classes
+* Dynamically providing classes and their dependencies
+* Implementing a simple HTTP server with controllers and GET routes

+By constructing the framework from scratch, this project reveals how many of the mechanisms that are taken for granted in large frameworks like Spring actually work under the hood.
+It serves as a practical way to **learn, experiment, and understand** how dependency injection, inversion of control, and annotation-based configuration interact to form the backbone of modern Java applications.

 ## 1. Creation of annotation and entrypoint into the framework

 Firs we create our own annotation that marks the entrypoint into our framework.